This dilemma is almost as relevant as that of Hamlet, To be or not to be.

 Creating a writing habit will help you to reach your goals, since, when we turn a task into a habit, we integrate it into our daily life becoming something as indispensable as brushing our teeth.

-Don’t worry, I plan to write a post very soon with tricks to help you create a writing habit, in order to turn it into an easier task so it doesn’t sound like torture.
+In this post I tell you tips to help you create a writing habit, in order to turn it into an easier task so having a blog doesn’t become a torture.

 Before writing this post, I have documented myself very well by reading several books and doing an online course on this topic, with which I have learned a lot.